-Sweden
+Sweden Sweden

 Section Supplementary data requirements for Annex III dossier Yes/NO Goal(s) of Guidance document Guidance Docu- ment available Yes/No and language of the document Address or contact point to obtain GD

-Health hazards, except H315 Causes skin irritation H319 Causes serious eye irritation EUH208 'Contains (name of sensit) ising substance).
-May produce an aller gic reaction'.

 Phys.
 Chem. properties and anal. method NO

 Toxicology SE does not automatically require uct is sprayed.
-Please see Appendi a vertebrate study on acute inhalation x VIII. toxicity when the prod-
+Please see Append a vertebrate study on acute inhalation tox ix VIII. icity when the prod-

 Residues NO

 Efficacy NO

-Fate and behav- iour NO
+Fate and behaviour NO

 Ecotoxicology NO